 After filing for Chapter 7, your credit rating may suffer temporarily, it can be rebuilt quickly and easily.

-Fresh Start: With a Chapter 7 bankruptcy, you can wipe out your credit card bills, payday loans, cash advance loans, personal loans, medical debt, vehicle repossession debts, and even some government fines.
+Fresh Start: With a Chapter 7 bankruptcy, you can wipe out your credit card bills, payday loans, cash advance loans, personal loans, medical debt, vehicle repossession debts, old tax debt and even some government fines.
 With this discharge, it allows you to truly start fresh and make a budget going forward of all your essential bills.

-Rebuilding of Credit Score to 720 or higher: Chapter 7 bankruptcies take about 4 months to be completed, from the moment you retain my office to the final discharge of debt.
+Rebuilding of Credit Score to 720 or higher: Chapter 7 bankruptcy take about 4 months to be completed, from the moment you retain my office to the final discharge of debt.
 After you obtain that discharge of your unsecured debts, you can immediately begin rehabilitating your credit score.
 You can rebuild your credit score by applying for and using credit cards responsibly, continuing to pay on your installment loans and becoming on authorized user on another individual’s credit card with a high credit score.

 Qualify to Buy a Car or Home: Many people think you can never buy a new car or home after filing a Chapter 7 bankruptcy.
 This is simply not true.
-You are absolutely eligible to finance a new vehicle as soon as your debts are wiped out and your bankruptcy case is closed.
+You are eligible to finance a new vehicle as soon as your debts are wiped out and your bankruptcy case is closed.
 You can purchase a home 1 year after filing for bankruptcy.